Ashmit-Gupta/SwipeIt-Android-Todo-List/README.md

-# Swip An Intuitive Android Todo List with Swipe Gestures
+# SwipeIt: An Intuitive Android Todo List with Swipe Gestures

 SwipeIt is an Android application designed to streamline your task management with intuitive swipe gestures.
 Swipe left to delete a task, or swipe right to edit it.